 In 2021, the National Park Service (NPS) launched the first-ever automated, electric shuttle pilots on any U.S. recreational public lands.
 These demonstrations, at Yellowstone National Park and Wright Brothers National Memorial, allowed the NPS to test the suitability of ADS on public lands and in remote locations, with long-term aims of enhancing access and encouraging visitors to take green, car-free trips to these NPS units.
-These pilots are part of broader NPS efforts to advance emerging mobility as a tool to realize goals related to the visitor experience, resource protection, climate change, equity, accessibility, safety, and partnerships.

 The first NPS automated shuttle pilot launched at Wright Brothers National Memorial in Kill Devil Hills, North Carolina on April 20, 2021, and ran through mid-July 2021.
 The NPS partnered with the North Carolina Department of Transportation (NCDOT) to deploy a third-generation electric EasyMile EZ10 shuttle-named the "Connected Autonomous Shuttle Supporting Innovation" (CASSI)-to transport visitors between the Wright Brothers Visitor Center and Wright Brothers Monument.
 The NPS also piloted two electric Local Motors Olli shuttles at Yellowstone National Park as part of the "The Electric Driverless Demonstration in Yellowstone" (TEDDY), from early June 2021 through the end of August 2021.
 While the two pilots took place at different NPS sites, had different vendors, used different shuttle models, and operated on different types of routes, they had similar goals-chief among them to test and demonstrate the use of automated shuttle technologies for public use in novel operating environments, including rural/remote areas and/or recreational settings in mixed vehicle traffic movement areas, and assess how those outcomes could be applied to other Federal lands.
 Challenges included the need to modify the boarding areas (and the vehicles themselves) for wheelchair accessibility and modifying signage and roadway geometry to ensure smooth automated operations.
 Additionally, GPS and internet connectivity limitations hindered data collection and transfer in Yellowstone National Park, an issue that could also apply to many other park settings.
 When the technology is sufficiently advanced, NPS hopes that the use of ADS can help provide new services to visitors, especially in remote park settings where staffing is limited.